Weekend Recap: Bandon girls pick up big win

 Braydon Freitag had 15 points and Coby Smith 12 for the Tigers.
 Aiden McAuliffe scored 14 for Lost River.

-MYRTLE POINT 52, WESTON-MCEWEN 43: Myrtle Poitn continued a strong stretch by beating the TigerScots in the Class 2A Preview at Pendleton.
+MYRTLE POINT 52, WESTON-MCEWEN 43: Myrtle Point continued a strong stretch by beating the TigerScots in the Class 2A Preview at Pendleton.

 Luke Nicholson had 16 points, Gabe Swan 13, Jose Medina nine and Tyler Beyer-Smith eight.